CURENT/agvis/docs/source/index.rst

     Looking to implement new functionalities in AGVis?
-    The development guide provides in-depth information on the implementation of the geo-geographical visualization.
+    The development guide provides in-depth information on the implementation of the geographical visualization.

     +++